kartikey-vyas/GI-timeseries-classification/project-logs/kartikey.md

 ### meeting with andreas

 get any classification result
-- use what data we have
+- use what data we have in raw format (60 cols, 180k rows)

 cross validation
 - leave one group (subject) out sci-kit learn CV